Sugooi/AmazFun/README.md

 # AmazFun
-Join Contribution For hackathon project.
+Join Contribution of CodeWalkers For hackathon project in IIIT Hyderabad.

+By CodeWalkers